 The only money that I can see making its way into the company is that of affiliate investments, and because of this, CryptoGold has no other choice but to use these invested funds to pay ROIs owed to other members.

 In other words, CryptoGold is likely operating as a Ponzi scheme.
 As with all other Ponzi schemes, CryptoGold will be done and gone once people stop sinking money into the company.

 In this review, I wanted to lay out every about the broker.
 Since some review is only here to praise CryptoGold, I completely disagree that it is fully legit.
 Because they would have told us at least where their mining pool is located and also provide us with proof.
 Since they haven’t provided such information I wouldn’t recommend this Broker to anyone.
-Stay away and take caution on trade websites which choose withhold critical information.
+Stay away and take caution on websites which choose to withhold critical information.
 Is Crypto Gold a scam?
 I think this question is now answered, right?

 If you found this review helpful, make sure to share this by using the share buttons below (Facebook, Twitter, etc) as it can help others!